 Christian Jil Benitez is a poet, scholar, translator, and educator from the Philippines.
+He is the author of Isang Dalumat ng Panahon (ADMU Press, 2022) and translator of Arasahas: Poems from the Tropics (PAWA Press, 2024).

 Isang Dalumat ng Panahon